valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

 Blocking VM loading
 ---

 What happens if an operation against a key associated with a swapped out object is requested?
-For instance Redis may just happen to process the following command:
+For instance Valkey may just happen to process the following command:

     GET foo

 If the value object of the `foo` key is swapped we need to load it back in memory before processing the operation.
-In Redis the key lookup process is centralized in the `lookupKeyRead` and `lookupKeyWrite` functions, this two functions are used in the implementation of all the Redis commands accessing the keyspace, so we have a single point in the code where to handle the loading of the key from the swap file to memory.
+In Valkey the key lookup process is centralized in the `lookupKeyRead` and `lookupKeyWrite` functions, this two functions are used in the implementation of all the Valkey commands accessing the keyspace, so we have a single point in the code where to handle the loading of the key from the swap file to memory.

 So this is what happens: